 This Global Grant project has four distinct and complementary components that strengthen both traditional and technological literacy in the communities we've targeted.
-All of these schools and students are located in Guatemala's Western and Central Highlands-the most illiterate part of the country.
+All of these schools and students are located in Guatemala's Western Highlands-the most illiterate part of the country.
 A projected list of schools showing approximate school sizes is provided later in this application.

-- (1) Primary school reading programs train teachers in reading instruction and deliver between 30 and 100 children's books (per teacher) for reading in the classroom every day.
-The provision of these materials is matched with an intensive teacher training program based on the Concentrated Language Encounter (CLE) methodology, recommended by the former RI Literacy Resource Group.
+- (1) The Culture of Reading Program (CORP) provides professional development that enables primary-school teachers to become experts in reading instruction.
+The program delivers between 14 and 30 children's books (per teacher) for reading in the classroom every day.
+The provision of these materials is matched with an intensive teacher training program based on the latest best practices in early literacy instruction.
 Better-trained teachers transform their students into better readers, critical thinkers, and lifelong learners.
-This aspect of the project will benefit 223 teachers and 5,898 students in 51 schools. - (2) Textbook projects increase literacy for middle-school students in rural Guatemala by giving them access to high-quality textbooks in subjects like math, science, Spanish language, and social studies.
+This aspect of the project will benefit 240 teachers and approximately 6,600 students in 50 schools. - (2) Textbook projects increase literacy for middle-school students in rural Guatemala by giving them access to high-quality textbooks in subjects like math, science, Spanish language, and social studies.
 Books are provided on the condition that each school rents them to their students for a small fee (\$1.50/month).
 These fees enter a sustainability fund (managed by CoEd and overseen by local Rotarians), which is used to replace books once they wear out.
-The textbook projects will benefit 45 teachers and 1,388 students in nine schools.
-Approximately 115 additional teachers in these communities will join these teachers in receiving training in how to achieve the objectives of Guatemala's national middle-school curriculum while engaging their students in the learning process. - (3) Computer centers prepare middle-school students to enter the workforce by providing 60-90 minutes per week of hands-on technological instruction, covering 100 lessons over a 3-year period.
+The textbook projects will benefit 32 teachers and 1,458 students in eight schools.
+Approximately 128 additional teachers in these communities will join these teachers in receiving training in how to achieve the objectives of Guatemala's national middle-school curriculum while engaging their students in the learning process. - (3) Computer centers prepare middle-school students to enter the workforce by providing 60-90 minutes per week of hands-on technological instruction, covering 100 lessons over a 3-year period.
 The certified computer teachers will train students in the use of standard business software (Microsoft Windows, Word, Outlook, Excel, Access, PowerPoint, web navigation, basic programming, etc).
-The computer centers will benefit two teachers and 595 students in two schools. - (4) A scholarship and youth development program keeps students in school, helps them envision a brighter future for themselves, and prepares them with the tools to achieve it.
-Students benefit from activities like tutoring and mentoring, home visits, counseling as needed from a licensed psychologist, and field trips to local businesses and universities that help them explore other possibilities for their future, beyond subsistence farming.
-Meanwhile, they plan and carry out community service activities to gain leadership experience and begin acting as agents of change in their own communities.
+The computer centers will benefit two teachers and 700 students in two schools. - (4) A youth development program keeps students in school, helps them envision a brighter future for themselves, and prepares them with the tools to achieve it.
+Students benefit from activities like workshops (involving La Reforma Rotarians) and field trips to local businesses and universities that help them explore other possibilities for their future, beyond subsistence farming.
 All students participating in the program receive scholarships paid for by sponsors in Guatemala and other countries around the world to help them overcome financial barriers to staying in school.
 Many of the scholarships are sponsored personally by Rotarians who are also involved with the Guatemala Literacy Project.
-95 students at one school will participate in the scholarship and youth development program.
+In the year covered by this proposal, the students at the school with which La Reforma Rotarians will be working most closely will participate in an expanded youth development program which will provide an opportunity to evaluate potential expansion opportunities for all students in the program.